tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 The `MarkAttempt` method records a failed attempt to connect to an address.

-It is invoked by the PEX reactor when it fails dialing a peer, but the failure is not in the authentication step (`ErrSwitchAuthenticationFailure` error).
+It is invoked by the Peer Manager when it fails dialing a peer, but the failure is not in the authentication step (`ErrSwitchAuthenticationFailure` error).
 In case of authentication errors, the peer is instead marked as a [bad peer](#bad-peers).